KittyDig/portfolio_1/README.md

 ## User Experience

 ### User Stories
-- For users who were new to this site, I wanted it to be intuitive and easy to navigate, with a clearly labelled navbar as to not overwhelm new users.
+- For users who were new to this site, I wanted it to be intuitive and easy to navigate, with a clearly labeled navbar to not overwhelm new users.
 - I also wanted the site to be not too simplistic, and to show any major updates to returning users, such as new featured techniques or new classes.

+## Persona
+- The persona I had in mind as the ideal user of this site was a 26-year-old woman who had heard of these practices but had not used any of them before.
+- Her problem statement was 'I want to get more involved with mindfulness, yoga, and meditation, but I don't know where to start.'
+- This website gives her all of the tools needed to get involved, whether this is online on her own, or in a group setting, she can get work at her own pace.

 ### Design
 ![Wireframes](README/Wireframes.png)